Aquatic Conservation: Marine and Freshwater Ecosystems

-Edited By: Professor Philip J. Boon and Dr John M. Baxter
+Edited By: Professor Philip J. Boon and Professor John M. Baxter

 Impact Factor: 2.415

 Online ISSN: 1099-0755

 Please note that effective with the 2011 volume, Aquatic Conservation: Marine and Freshwater Ecosystems will be published in an online-only format.
 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.